Skip to Content

 Summary

 Live Oak Business Checking is better framed today as a digital business checking platform with three tiers than as a single interest-bearing checking account.
-Its current strengths are unlimited transactions, wide Allpoint ATM access, mobile deposit, bill pay, QuickBooks integration, role-based controls, and a branchless experience designed for online-first businesses.
+Its current strengths are unlimited number of transactions, wide Allpoint ATM* access, mobile deposit, bill pay, QuickBooks integration, role-based controls, and a branchless experience designed for online-first businesses.

 Businesses that want branch access or that handle large amounts of physical cash may find the model restrictive.
 For remote, service-based, and operationally lean companies, though, Live Oak’s current checking lineup offers a structured and scalable way to manage everyday business banking.